mcode/request-generator/README.md

 # Request Generator

-This project provides a small web application that is capable of generating requests and displaying the CDS Hooks cards that are provided as a response.
-This project is written in JavaScript and runs in [node.js](https://nodejs.org/en/).
+This project provides a testing tool for the REMS workflow that is capable of generating CDS Hooks requests and displaying the CDS Hooks cards that are provided as a response.
+The Request Generator also handles various other tasks like patient selection, sending medication requests to the pharmacy system, managing in-progress Questionnaire forms, and launching SMART apps.
+Typically, capabilities provided by the Request Generator would be handled by an EHR in a production environment.

-## Running the request generator standalone
+This project is written in JavaScript with React and runs in [node.js](https://nodejs.org/en/).

+## Initialization

 1. Install node.js v14 (using [`nvm`](https://github.com/nvm-sh/nvm) is optional, but easier)